• Skip to primary navigation

 While you’re viewing the items recovered from the Pompeii archaeological site, you can learn about the history and preservation of the former city.

-This one day in Naples itinerary would not be complete without at least one stop for pizza, Napoli style.
+This one day in Naples itinerary would not be complete without at least one stop for authentic neapolitan pizza.
 So hop in a taxi and make your way over to L’ Antica Pizzeria da Michele.

 There’s a reason everybody talks about the pizza in Naples, and it’s not just because this is where it comes from.
 It really is delicious, and to this day I haven’t found a pizza I like better anywhere.